 I love coffee and nothing says Fall like pumpkins!
-Once upon a time I had a spiced pumpkin latte from Starbucks and it was wonderful, but I can’t justify consuming that much sugar these days (much less paying $7 to consume said sugar!)
+Once upon a time I had a spiced pumpkin latte from Starbucks and it was wonderful, but I can’t justify consuming that much sugar, or much less paying $7 to consume said sugar!

 Instead, I’ve been making this easy recipe that can be made stove-top or in a crock-pot (crock pot tastes better).
 It tastes very similar to the Starbucks version (from what I remember) but doesn’t need any sugar or added orange color.

 As soon as I get this, I’ll be throwing this recipe in to make pumpkin ice cream….
 I’ll let you know how it goes! 😉

 This pumpkin latte is Paleo/Primal friendly and definitely kid-approved.
 It can be split in half to make a smaller batch or doubled/tripled for a festive party drink.